Beebop2727/Beebop2727/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning more on Python automation<br>🎯 Goals: Future Cyber Security Researcher<br><br>📫 How to reach me https://www.linkedin.com/in/harry-watson-computing/</p>
+<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning more on Python automation<br>🎯 Goals: Future Cyber Security Researcher<br><br>- 🔭 I’m working as Level 1 IT Service Desk Operator for the NHS</br><br>⚡ In my free time I like to hang out and drink coffee</br><br>📫 How to reach me https://www.linkedin.com/in/harry-watson-computing/</p>

 ###